Estimated Study Time: 25 minutes

 Provision of an effective, durable and a dependable earthing in a substation and switching stations is very important for the safety of operating personnel as well as electrical devices.
 The voltage levels do not rise above tolerable thresholds and that the earth connection is rugged to dissipate the fault to the earth.

-Earthing has a very low resistance and connects the electrical equipment to the general mass of the earth.
+Earthing has a very low resistance and connects the substation equipment to the general mass of the earth.
+Recommendations for earthing of various equipment in substation is described in this technical article.

 9. Fencing Arrangement